SITE MENU

 BARCALDINE CASTLE (left turn several miles before you reach Barcaldine)

 Sitting just a few hundred metres from the shore of Loch Creran, the castle can be found to the south-west of Barcaldine.
 Please respect the owners' privacy.
-The castle offers Afternoon Teas during the summer from Wednesday to Sunday, from 1pm until 4.30pm.
-Reservations required.
+B&B available.
 Tel: 01631 720598.

 ferry at Port Appin